-A Coldstream Guards and Operation Nightingale veteran.
-Mark left the army with P.T.S.D. and has written about the experience in his book Code Black.
-He has attended Operation Nightingale excavations in the U.K. and Cyprus and also has a master’s degree in archaeology.
+A Coldstream Guards veteran and archaeology MA, Mark left the army with P.T.S.D. and has written about the experience in his book Code Black.
+He has attended Operation Nightingale excavations and is the CEO and one of the founders of Waterloo Uncovered.

 Attaché, Service de l’archéologie-Direction extérieure du Brabant wallon.
 Dominique provides official Belgian representation as well as essential local and academic knowledge and oversees the project on behalf of the Belgian authorities.

 Prof. Tony Pollard

 Professor of Conflict History and Archaeology and Director of the Centreof the Centre for Battlefield Archaeology and at the University of Glasgow.
 An internationally renowned battlefield archaeologist Tony plans and leads the archaeological aspects of the project as one of our archaeological directors.

 A Digital Archaeologist and Partner at L – P : Archaeology.
 Stuart has managed projects all over the world from large master-planning projects to implementing a new conservation management and monitoring system for a candidate World Heritage site.
 He is a also a bit of a whizz with Augmented Reality and mobile computing.

 Vicki works as the outreach officer for University College Roosevelt (U.C.R.) in the Netherlands.
 On our summer digs, U.C.R. students begin as novice excavators along with the veterans.
 Vicki has master’s in archaeology and worked for several years in commercial archaeology before moving into education and research.
 With Waterloo Uncovered, she is responsible for outreach and student support.

 Marc Van Meirvenne is a professor in soil inventory techniques at the Ghent University, Belgium.
 He is head of the Department of Soil Management and leads the ORBit team.